Sharp Uncertainty Principle for Transitive $G$-Sets over Arbitrary Fields and Finite Groups: Conclusion

 \section{Conclusion}

-Feng, Hollmann, and Xiang \cite{FHX19} exhibited a sharpened uncertainty principle for any abelian finite group $G$ and $0\ne f\in \F^G$ (where $\F$ is a field such that $\F G$ is semisimple and $\wh f$ is the Fourier transform of $f$ in a splitting field):
+The uncertainty principle is a fundamental concept that connects functional behavior across various mathematical areas and has significant implications in both theoretical and practical applications of mathematics.
+In their work, Feng, Hollmann, and Xiang \cite{FHX19} presented a sharpened uncertainty principle applicable to any finite abelian group $G$ and for any non-zero function $0\ne f\in \F^G$ (where $\F$ is a field such that $\F G$ is semisimple and $\wh f$ is the Fourier transform of $f$ in a splitting field):

-In this paper we extend it to an extensive framework: any transitive $G$-set $X$ where $G$ is any finite group, any non-zero function $f\in\F^X$ where $\F$ is any field.

-For the purpose, first, by assuming that $\F G$ is semisimple, we construct the $G$-dual set $\wh X$ of the $G$-set $X$, and extended the classical Fourier transform to the $G$-actions, so that the Fourier transform $\wh f\in\F^{\wh X}$ of $f$ is constructed.
+In this paper, we extend and strengthen this principle to a broader context: any transitive $G$-set $X$, where $G$ is any finite group, and any non-zero function $f\in\F^X$ for any field $\F$.
+To this end, we first assume that $\F G$ is semisimple and construct the $G$-dual set $\wh X$ corresponding to the $G$-set $X$.
+We extend the classical Fourier transformation to accommodate $G$-actions, resulting in the Fourier transform $\wh f\in\E^{\wh X}$ of the function $f\in\F^X$.